CheeYuTan/FraudDetection_RecursiveCTE/medium_blog_post.md

 ---

-## Enter Recursive SQL: The Game Changer
+## Enter Graph Network Analysis: The Game Changer

+**The insight:** Fraud isn't isolated incidents — **it's a network problem**.
+Fraudsters, fake identities, claims, service providers, and adjusters form a **connected graph**.
+To catch them, you need **graph network analysis**.

-**Databricks Runtime 17.0** introduced support for Recursive Common Table Expressions (CTEs) — a SQL feature that changes everything for fraud detection.
+**Databricks Runtime 17.0** introduced support for Recursive Common Table Expressions (CTEs) — a SQL feature that enables true graph traversal directly in your data warehouse, no separate graph database needed.

-Here's the magic: **A recursive query can automatically traverse an entire fraud network in a single query execution.**
+Here's the magic: **Recursive SQL treats your data as a graph and automatically traverses the entire fraud network in a single query execution.**

+### From Tables to Networks

+Traditional SQL thinks in **tables and rows**:
+- Claims table
+- Policyholders table
+- Join them, filter them, aggregate them

+**Graph network analysis** thinks in **nodes and edges**:
+- **Nodes** = Claims, Policyholders, Adjusters, Service Providers
+- **Edges** = Relationships (filed by, processed by, shares address, same timing)
+- **Network traversal** = Follow connections to discover fraud rings

-### The Recursive Advantage
+### Graph Traversal with Recursive SQL

+Think of it as a **breadth-first search** through the fraud network graph:

 ```sql
 WITH RECURSIVE fraud_network AS (